nairolfo/SignalR/README.md

+This document describes how to use the SignalR API of the Central framework.

-# Centro Real-Time Events and Hubs
+# Central Real-Time Events and Hubs

-Centro provides real-time communication with [ASP.NET SignalR](https://docs.microsoft.com/en-us/aspnet/signalr/overview/getting-started/introduction-to-signalr#what-is-signalr).
+Central provides real-time communication with [ASP.NET SignalR](https://docs.microsoft.com/en-us/aspnet/signalr/overview/getting-started/introduction-to-signalr#what-is-signalr).
 It supports WebSocket and fallback to other mechanisms when that technology isn't supported on the client or server.

-Note: Centro uses ASP.NET SignalR, not ASP.NET Core SignalR.
+Note: Central uses ASP.NET SignalR, not ASP.NET Core SignalR.

-The following sections describe the [SignalR Hubs](https://docs.microsoft.com/en-us/aspnet/signalr/overview/getting-started/introduction-to-signalr#connections-and-hubs) used by Centro for client/server communication.
+The following sections describe the [SignalR Hubs](https://docs.microsoft.com/en-us/aspnet/signalr/overview/getting-started/introduction-to-signalr#connections-and-hubs) used by Central for client/server communication.

-## Centro Hubs
+## Central Hubs

 #### ResourceEventHub